Timing Belt Replacement Cost by Car Make and Model (2026)

 Why Do Prices Vary So Much?

-- Engine layout: Transverse four-cylinder engines common in Hondas and Toyotas are generally easier to access.
-Longitudinal six-cylinder and turbocharged layouts in Subaru and Volkswagen vehicles require more teardown time.
+- Engine layout: Transverse four-cylinders as used in Hondas and Toyotas are generally the easier access.
+Longitudinal six-cylinders and turbocharged layouts in Subaru and Volkswagen vehicles require more teardown and more hours.

-- OEM vs. aftermarket kits: Genuine Honda or Toyota timing belt kits cost more than aftermarket alternatives from Gates or Dayco, but both are widely trusted by mechanics.
+- OEM vs. aftermarket kits: Genuine Honda or Toyota kits cost more than alternatives from Gates or Dayco.
+Both are widely used and trusted by working mechanics.
+The brand matters less than whether the kit includes the tensioner and idler pulley.

-- Dealer vs. independent shop: Dealership labor rates average $120 to $180 per hour.
-Independent shops often charge $80 to $120 per hour for the same work.
+- Dealer vs. independent shop: Dealership rates average $120 to $180 per hour.
+Independent shops often charge $80 to $120 per hour for the same flat-rate job.

 What the Kit Should Include

-When you get a quote, confirm that the job covers the belt itself, the tensioner, and the idler pulley as a kit.
+When you get a quote, confirm it covers the belt, tensioner, and idler pulley as a kit.
 Ask separately about the water pump.
-On Subaru and Honda V6 engines in particular, the water pump is driven by the timing belt, and replacing it at the same visit saves you from paying $300 to $500 in repeat labor costs later.
+On Subaru and Honda V6 engines, the water pump is belt-driven and sits in the same area.
+Replacing it at the same visit avoids paying $300 to $500 in repeat labor when the pump eventually fails on its own.

 Frequently Asked Questions